Pat O'Callaghan: Early sporting life

 O’Callaghan was born into a family that had a huge interest in a variety of different sports.
 His uncle, Tim Vaughan, was a national sprint champion and played Gaelic football with Cork in 1893.
 O’Callaghan's eldest brother, Seán, also enjoyed football as well as winning a national 440 yards hurdles title, while his other brother, Con, was also regarded as a gifted runner, jumper and thrower.
-O’Callaghan's early sporting passions included hunting, poaching and Gaelic football.
+O’Callaghan's early sporting passions included fishing, poaching and Gaelic football.
 He was regarded as an excellent midfielder on the Banteer football team, while he also lined out with the Banteer hurling team.

 At university in Dublin, O’Callaghan broadened his sporting experiences by joining the local senior rugby club.
-This was at a time when the Gaelic Athletic Association ‘ban’ forbade players of Gaelic games from playing "foreign sports".
-It was also in Dublin that O’Callaghan first developed an interest in hammer-throwing.
-In 1926, he returned to his native Duhallow where he set up a training regime in hammer-throwing.
+This was at a time when the Gaelic Athletic Association forbade players of Gaelic games from playing "foreign sports".
+It was also in Dublin that O’Callaghan first developed an interest in hammer throwing.
+In 1926, he returned to his native Duhallow where he set up a training regime in that discipline.
 Here he fashioned his own hammer by boring a one-inch hole through a 16 lb shot and filling it with the ball-bearing core of a bicycle pedal.
 He also set up a throwing circle in a nearby field where he trained.
 In 1927, O’Callaghan returned to Dublin where he won that year's hammer championship with a throw of 142 ft 3 in.
-In 1928, he retained his national title with a throw of 162 ft 6 in, a win which allowed him to represent Ireland at the forthcoming Olympic Games in Amsterdam.
+In 1928, he retained his national title with a throw of 162 ft 6 in, a win that allowed him to represent Ireland at the 1928 Summer Olympics.
 On the same day, O’Callaghan's brother, Con, won the shot put and the decathlon and also qualified for the Olympic Games.
 Between winning his national title and competing in the Olympic Games O’Callaghan improved his throwing distance by recording a distance of 166 ft 11 in at the Royal Ulster Constabulary Sports in Belfast.

 1928 Olympic Games

 In the summer of 1928, the three O’Callaghan brothers paid their own fares when travelling to the Olympic Games in Amsterdam.
-Pat O’Callaghan finished in sixth place in the preliminary round and started the final with a throw of 47.49 m.
-This put him in third place behind Ossian Skiöld of Sweden, but ahead of Malcolm Nokes, the favourite from Great Britain.
+Pat finished in sixth place in the preliminary round and started the final with a throw of 47.49 m.
+This put him in third place behind Ossian Skiöld of Sweden but ahead of Malcolm Nokes, the favourite from Great Britain.
 For his second throw, O’Callaghan used the Swede's own hammer and recorded a throw of 51.39 m.
 This was 10 cm more than Skiöld's throw and resulted in a first gold medal for O’Callaghan and for Ireland.
 The podium presentation was particularly emotional as it was the first time at an Olympic Games that the Irish tricolour was raised and Amhrán na bhFiann was played.